Court-Martial Consequences DEFENDING MILITARY MEMBERS WORLDWIDE Contact Us!

 COURT-MARTIAL CONSEQUENCES

-One of the most agonizing parts of understanding the court-martial process is in understanding the collateral consequences of a possible conviction.
+One of the most agonizing parts of understanding the court-martial process is understanding the collateral consequences of a possible conviction.
 Active duty counsel is not always experienced in understanding the effects of a court-martial.
-This is partly because, after the trial, their involvement in courts-martial cases is usually over.
-This article provides some answers to common questions about courts-martial and their consequences.
+This is partly because, after the trial, their involvement in court-martial cases is usually over.
+This article provides some answers to common questions about court-martial and their consequences.

 What types of punishment can be imposed in Corts-martial Cases?

-The UCMJ authorizes 9 types of punishment for different types of offenses: punitive discharge, confinement, hard labor without confinement, restriction, reduction in grade, fine, forfeitures, reprimands, and death.
+The UCMJ authorizes nine types of punishment for offenses: punitive discharge, confinement, hard labor without confinement, restriction, reduction in grade, fine, forfeitures, reprimands, and death.

 When does the punishment become effective?